 “I need you to professionally format the presentation and make it consistent with our company template.”

 It could hardly be any clearer.
 All style elements are defined in the original company template, and “professionally format” is a clearly understood term in the PowerPoint design world.

-In fact, according to our analysis in the vast majority of cases where our clients are not completely happy, it is because of misunderstandings of what was supposed to be done.
+In fact, according to our analysis, the vast majority of cases where clients were not completely happy, is due to misunderstandings and unclear directions.

 “...no need to spend time creating fancy graphics...”

 The more degrees of freedom, the more easily the solution can diverge from your intention.
-It is also inefficient, because you are forcing someone else to use cognitive load on making decisions you are better equipped at making.
+It is also inefficient, because you are forcing someone else to use cognitive load to make decisions you are better equipped at making.

 “Please do not spend more than 8 hours on this task in total.”